montevideo-tech/toolkit-hackathon-webrtc/README.md

 ## Our Infraestructure
 The core of the WebRTC backend is a [Janus Server](https://janus.conf.meetecho.com/) using the [VideoRoom plugin](https://janus.conf.meetecho.com/docs/videoroom.html).
 It is in charge of the signaling server and the SFU server.

 You can refer to the [VideoRoom plugin](https://janus.conf.meetecho.com/docs/videoroom.html) publisher documentation for SDP negotiation, we recommend using the [minijanus.js](https://github.com/mozilla/minijanus.js/) for connecting with the signaling.
-Shortly, we will add an example on how to connect to our signaling and request pushing a stream.
+There is an example of using it in [janus.js](janus.js).

 - **Stage page:** [https://stage.montevideotech.dev](https://stage.montevideotech.dev)
 - **Signaling server:** `wss://webrtc.qualabs.dev/ws` with protocol `janus-protocol`